pfheatwole/thesis/source/introduction.rst

 wing and the air, not the relative velocity between the wing and the ground.
 If the air is ascending it allows the pilot to slow their descent, or even gain altitude; conversely, sinking air will cause the wing to descend more quickly.
-The horizontal component of the wind determines the direction and distance the glider can fly.
+The horizontal component of the wind determines the speed the glider can fly in a given direction.
 A successful flight depends on the pilot's ability to recognize the structure of the local air currents and navigate them in order to achieve their flight goals, which may include optimizing for flight time, distance, or a particular route.
 Because a glider is constantly